marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 You might then have a technical screen interview where you’ll be asked some questions such as:

-* explain the lastest project you’ve been working on
+* explain the latest project you’ve been working on
 * do you code at home?
 * explain differences between a thread and a process
 * explain what a hash table is, what it is used for and how it is implemented